MORGANlTE/little-alchemist-api/README.md

 It allows you to get information about cards, recipes and combos in the game.

 ## :headphones: Installation
 To use this API, you need to have Node.js and Express installed on your machine.
-You also need to have the database from <a href="https://github.com/MORGANlTE/Lil-alchemist-R-webscraper">the webscraper</a>.
+You also need to have the database from <a href="https://github.com/MORGANlTE/Lil-alchemist-R-webscraper">the webscraper</a>, if the database in the utils folder is not up to date.

 To run the API, you need to clone this repository and install the dependencies: